ARMmbed/mbed-os-5-docs/docs/api/usb/USBMIDI.md

 4. Uncheck "Synth is too slow to echo incoming events"
 5. Click View > Composer (Staff Editor) to see notes from Mbed board being mapped to sheet music

 ### USBMIDI example

-Below is an example to send a series of MIDI notes to the host PC.
+Below is an example to send a series of MIDI notes to the host PC:

 ```C++
 #include "mbed.h"